code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 me.Name = "Updated"; // It does not fire any event!
 ```

+Notice that **`ObservableCollection<T>` is not thread-safe**!
+You can find an [interesting article](https://www.meziantou.net/thread-safe-observable-collection-in-dotnet.htm) by Gérald Barré (aka Meziantou) where he explains a thread-safe version of `ObservableCollection<T>` he created.
+Check it out!

 As always, I suggest exploring the language and toying with the parameters, properties, data types, etc.

 You'll find lots of exciting things that may come in handy.